 - Sign Up for SaverLife.Org: If you’re 18 or over, a United States citizen, you have a savings account and use online banking, and you’ve got a valid email address, then you’re eligible for SaverLife.org’s savings match program!
 You can get up to a $10 match/month for six months on money that you save yourself (you have to save $20/month).
 At the end of the six months, you’ll have $240 in total, of which $60 was from the nonprofit EARN.

-- Ask for a Generic Prescription: Call your doctor’s office and ask if there’s a generic medication you can take to replace one of the ones you have right now (that you’re paying a higher copay on).
+- Ask for a Generic Prescription: Save yourself money on prescriptions by calling your doctor’s office and ask if there’s a generic medication you can take to replace one of the ones you have right now (that you’re paying a higher copay on).

 - Change up Gift-Giving in Your Family: If you’re like me, then you have about 15 kids to buy Christmas presents for (not to mention, birthday presents throughout the year).
 Approach your family and ask if they’d like to choose names this coming holiday season.
 This will help with holiday budgeting.